 Where is the dune, Dude?

 Bassin d’Arcachon is located in department of Gironde, in the Aquitaine region at about 50 km from Bordeaux and is very easy to locate, the road indications are very clear.
 You can’t get lost over there, and the road obviously end with the Atlantic ocean!
 The official website for the area contains a lot of valuable information and you find it here.
 You can spend weeks in the region because there is so much to do and see.
-Accomodations are plenty but in high season, as usual, reservation is a must.
+Accommodations are plenty but in high season, as usual, reservation is a must.
 Anyways, we only had a day for this time and the dune was of course the first thing we wanted to see.
 The remaining of the day would be spent traveling to Cap Ferret (use the boat/shuttle) to avoid traffic jam, and of course a meal in a nice restaurant to enjoy local specialties.
-We were advised by a local person to try La Cabane 1 and it was fantastic.
+We were advised by a local person to try La Cabane (Complete address is 65, Boul. de l'Océan, 33115 Pyla sur Mer, France.
+They are closed on Tuesday and Wednesday (except during school breaks).
+Phone number is (+33) 05 56 54 50 67.) and it was fantastic.
 Great service, great food and wine.
 Thanks to Patou & Didier for a wonderful lunch.
 Another one to try is La Corniche which is located right beside the great dune.

 Hey, What’s your name, Dude?